18F/uswds-jekyll/pages/training/free-online-training.md

 In addition to the training resources list on this page, take a look at the [Science Tutorials page](/scinet-site/training/tutorials/) where ARS researchers and the Virtual Research Support Core post their own computational tutorials and training.

-### AgLearn
+### AgLearn and LinkedIn Learning

 All federal USDA permanent and term employees should be able to access the AgLearn courses listed on this page by following the posted links.
+This includes LinkedIn Learning courses.

 Non-federal USDA employees (contractors) do not have access to many of the courses in AgLearn, despite being able to login to AgLearn with their PIV card/eAuthentication.
 Contractors may be given access to AgLearn courses on a case-by-case basis, but it is not guaranteed, due to licensing restrictions.
 Please have your supervisor contact your Agency [AgLearn Point of Contact](https://usda.custhelp.com/app/answers/detail/a_id/1705/) and provide a justification stating how a particular training will help the researcher carry out the mission of the agency.